3 Types of Product Managers: Builders, Tuners, Innovators

 A product manager working on the next version of Microsoft Office, LinkedIn Profile, or Google’s Android operating system are all great examples of the builders that dominate the product management field.

-The most common example of tuners are the growth hackers that have risen in popularity throughout consumer internet firms.
-Yet I prefer tuners because it embodies much more than just classic growth hackers.
-Tuners are folks with a unwavering focus on a specific north star metric that are empowered to do everything in their power to move that metric up and to the right.
+The most common example of tuners are the growth PMs that have risen in popularity throughout consumer internet firms and now B2B teams.
+Yet I prefer tuners because it embodies much more than just growth.
+Tuners are folks with an unwavering focus on a specific north star metric that are empowered to do everything in their power to move that metric up and to the right.
 This normally takes the form of acquisition metrics (say signups), engagement metrics (say retained users), or monetization metrics (say paid subscriber growth).

 These folks are analytical ninjas.
-They know everything there is to know about executing A/B tests and spend as much time improving the velocity of their testing, improving their testing infrastructure, or improving their analysis capabilities as they do running tests in the first place.
+They know everything there is to know about executing A/B tests and spend as much time improving the velocity of their testing, improving their testing infrastructure, or improving their analysis capabilities.
 They are incredible at idea generation of potential tests and then getting as many of those tests in the pipeline as quickly as possible.
 They develop strong internal intuition on what hypotheses are likely to work vs not based on the hundreds of tests they have already run in an effort to further prioritize their endless list of potential ideas.

-They seek great ideas and best practices from everywhere but know that no general advice is ever better than simply running a test on your own specific product and users to see if the generalized rule applies to your own audience.
+They seek great ideas and best practices from everywhere but know that no general advice is ever better than simply running a test on their own specific product and users to see if the generalized rule applies to their audience.

 Tuners relish in moving the needle.
 They eagerly anticipate getting back the results of a test and seeing if their hypothesis panned out.
 They love seeing the impact they have on the company’s success in a very direct and significant way.

-The classic example of folks that are tuners are Uber's growth team, LinkedIn’s paid subscriptions optimization team, Facebook’s news feed optimization team, and Google’s search relevance team.
+Examples of PMs that are tuners include Uber's driver growth team, LinkedIn’s paid subscriptions optimization team, Facebook’s news feed optimization team, and Google’s search relevance team.

 The innovators are the product managers tasked with the incredibly challenging job of finding product/market fit for a brand new product.
 They are truth seekers that take a hypothesis-driven approach to validate and iterate on practically every dimension of their product strategy, whether it’s target customer, problem their solving, value proposition, product differentiation, go to market, monetization, or more.
 They are constantly putting ever higher fidelity MVPs in front of potential users and leveraging a variety of customer validation techniques to quickly assess what’s resonating with who and why, both from a qualitative research perspective as well as eventually leveraging customer metrics from early product betas.